Jessica Heier Stamm | Associate Professor

 2076 Rathbone Hall

-Dr. Heier Stamm joined the department of industrial and manufacturing systems engineering at K-State as an assistant professor in 2010.
+Dr. Heier Stamm joined the department of industrial and manufacturing systems engineering at K-State as an assistant professor in 2010 and was promoted to associate professor in 2018..
 She holds a bachelor's degree in industrial engineering from K-State and a doctorate in industrial and manufacturing systems engineering from the Georgia Institute of Technology.
 Her research and teaching collaborations span numerous public and private sector organizations, including Heart to Heart International, U.S. Centers for Disease Control and Prevention, Pan American Health Organization, Kansas Department of Health and Environment, Kansas Department of Agriculture, FedEx Express and BNSF Railway.

 Heier Stamm won the 2016 Kansas State University College of Engineering Outstanding Assistant Professor Award.
-Her research has been supported by the National Science Foundation’s BRIGE (Broadening Participation Research Initiation Grants in Engineering) and CNH (Coupled Natural and Human Systems) awards.
+Her research has been supported by the National Science Foundation’s BRIGE (Broadening Participation Research Initiation Grants in Engineering), CNH (Coupled Natural and Human Systems), and CAREER (Faculty Early Career Development) programs.
 In 2014, Heier Stamm was named a fellow in the NSF-funded Enabling the Next Generation of Hazards and Disasters Researchers program.
-This honor recognizes her group’s contributions to interdisciplinary scholarship in the area of disaster research, and the fellowship program supports the continued development of this work.
-The IMSE Department’s graduating seniors selected Heier Stamm as the 2013-2014 Outstanding Teacher.
+This honor recognizes her group’s contributions to interdisciplinary scholarship in the area of disaster research.
+The IMSE Department’s graduating seniors selected Heier Stamm as the Outstanding Teacher in 2013-2014, 2016-2017, and 2017-2018.
 She was the recipient of the 2011 dissertation prize from the Transportation Science and Logistics Society of the Institute for Operations Research and the Management Sciences (INFORMS) and the 2013 best doctoral thesis award from the Humanitarian Logistics and Supply Chain Research Institute (HUMLOG Institute).